Calibrating the negative interpretation

-{\em Proofs}. (i): The G\"odel-Gentzen negative translations of the axioms of {\bf IA$_1$} are provable in {\bf IA$_1$}, and the negative translations of the rules of inference are admissible for {\bf IA$_1$}, so no additions are needed.
+{\em Proofs}. (i): The Gentzen negative translations of the axioms of {\bf IA$_1$} are provable in {\bf IA$_1$}, and the negative translations of the rules of inference are admissible for {\bf IA$_1$}, so no additions are needed.

 (ii): To each quantifier-free formula $\mathrm{A(x,y)}$ there is by \cite{kl1969} a term $\mathrm{s(x,y)}$, with the same free variables, such that {\bf IA$_1$} proves both $\mathrm{\forall x \forall y (A(x,y) \leftrightarrow s(x,y) = 0)}$ and $\mathrm{\forall x \forall y (u(\langle x,y \rangle) = 0 \leftrightarrow s(x,y) = 0)}$ where $\mathrm{u = \lambda z . s((z)_0,(z)_1)}$.
 Therefore {\bf IA$_1$} proves $\mathrm{\exists \beta \forall x \forall y [A(x,y) \leftrightarrow \beta(\langle x,y \rangle) = 0]}$.
-By intuitionistic logic the negative translation of $\mathrm{\forall x \exists y \beta(\langle x,y \rangle) = 0}$ is equivalent to $\mathrm{\forall x \neg \neg \exists y \beta(\langle x,y \rangle) = 0}$, and the negative translation of $\mathrm{\exists \alpha \forall x \beta(\langle x,\alpha(x) \rangle) = 0}$ is equivalent to $\mathrm{\neg \neg \exists \alpha \forall x \beta(\langle x,\alpha(x) \rangle) = 0}$; therefore {\bf IRA} + $\Sigma^0_1$-DNS$_0$ $\vdash$ (qf-AC$_{00}$)$^g$.
-Conversely, $\Sigma^0_1$-DNS$_0$ is equivalent over {\bf IRA} to the negative translation of an instance of qf-AC$_{00}$.
+By intuitionistic logic the negative translation of $\mathrm{\forall x \exists y \beta(\langle x,y \rangle) = 0}$ is equivalent to $\mathrm{\forall x \neg \neg \exists y \beta(\langle x,y \rangle) = 0}$, and the negative translation of $\mathrm{\exists \alpha \forall x \beta(\langle x,\alpha(x) \rangle) = 0}$ is equivalent to $\mathrm{\neg \neg \exists \alpha \forall x \beta(\langle x,\alpha(x) \rangle) = 0}$; therefore {\bf IRA} + $\Sigma^0_1$-DNS$_0$ $\vdash$ (QF-AC$_{00}$)$^g$.
+Conversely, $\Sigma^0_1$-DNS$_0$ is equivalent over {\bf IRA} to the negative translation of an instance of QF-AC$_{00}$.